-Today, she proudly leads a Foundation which has played a vital role supporting some of Canada’s most outstanding doctoral Scholars whose research in the Humanities and Social Sciences seeks inspiration in the Foundation’s four themes: Canada and the world; People and their natural environment; Human rights and dignity; and, Responsible citizenship.
+Today, she proudly leads a Foundation which has played a vital role supporting Canada’s most outstanding doctoral Scholars whose impactful research seeks inspiration in the Foundation’s four themes: Canada and the world; People and their natural environment; Human rights and dignity; and Responsible citizenship.

 Pascale Fournier holds a Bachelor’s in Law from Université Laval (1997), a Master’s in Law from the University of Toronto, where she was a Fellow of Massey College (2000), and a Ph.D. in Law from Harvard University (2007).
 A Fulbright Fellow (2001) and a Scholar of the first cohort of the Pierre Elliott Trudeau Foundation in 2003, she also served as Law Clerk to the Honorable Claire L’Heureux-Dubé of the Supreme Court of Canada (2000-2001).
 Prior to her appointment as the head of the Foundation, Dr. Fournier led a distinguished career as Full Professor and Research Chair in Legal Pluralism and Comparative Law at the University of Ottawa Faculty of Law (Civil Law Section).

 Vision of Scholarship Programs based on Engaged Leadership